James Dalgleish Pollock: Details

-Pollock was 25 years old, and a corporal in the 5th Battalion, The Queen's Own Cameron Highlanders, British Army during the First World War when the following deed took place at the Battle of Loos, for which he was awarded the VC.:
+Pollock was 25 years old, and a corporal in the 5th Battalion, The Queen's Own Cameron Highlanders during the First World War when the following deed took place at the Battle of Loos, for which he was awarded the VC.:

 Further information

-He was commissioned into the Cameron Highlanders in 1916 and left the Army in 1919 with the rank of Captain.
+He was commissioned into the Cameron Highlanders in 1916 and left the Army in 1919 with the rank of captain.

 James Pollock gained the VC for his outstanding bravery in saving his comrades in the Big Willie trench when it was infiltrated by German bombers.
 Just over two weeks later his second cousin, James Lennox Dawson also won the VC in the same trenches at the same battle.
 His actions were remarkably similar.
 Dawson saved his colleagues in the trench by going over the top, under machine-gun fire, to roll away gas canisters that had been blown open by German shells.
 Both men were 25 years of age and born within six months of each other in the small Scottish town of Tillicoultry.
 Both were feted back in Scotland and given the equivalent of a civic reception, James Pollock in Tillicoultry and James Dawson in Alloa, barely a week apart in December 1915.